invopop/gobl.docs/quick-start/cli.md

 # CLI

-The GOBL CLI is one of the easiest ways to get to grips with using and understanding some of the underlying concepts.
+The GOBL CLI is a useful tool to get to grips with using and understanding some of the underlying concepts.

 For the sake of the examples here, we'll be using the `note` package's `Message` type.